jlhora/loopback-next/docs/site/Troubleshooting.md

 usage instructions.

-To submit the sample, you can create a LoopBack application and copy over the sandbox files, then publish it to the github.
+To submit the sample, you can create a LoopBack application and copy over the sandbox files, then publish it to the Github.